 - 70% of the UK’s active workers (23.9 million people) had no prior experience of working from home.

-- Following COVID-19, 60% of people would work from home if given the choice, and 52.6% of people don’t want to return to a normal office.
+- Following the COVID-19 pandemic, 60% of people would work from home if given the choice, and 52.6% of people don’t want to return to a normal office.

 Are your workers tied to the office?

-While lots of roles have been transferred to home working with little or no issue, others require an employee to be in a certain location, such as your mailroom operations.
+While many roles have been transferred to home working with little or no issue, others require an employee to be in a specific location, such as the mailroom operations.
 These areas are therefore at a greater risk of coming to a complete halt in the face of adversity, which could have a devastating impact on the business as a whole.

-A useful exercise is undertaking an audit of your operations to determine which are truly bound to a certain location and which can be adapted to allow for greater flexibility.
+A useful exercise is to undertake an audit of your operations to determine which are truly bound to a certain location and which can be adapted to allow for greater flexibility.

 Internal and external communications are essential operations that contribute to the smooth running and great reputation of an organisation.
 From a simple email to acknowledge a customer’s enquiry to a company-wide procedural update, the speed, clarity and security of communication are essential.

-Here are some questions to ask yourself to determine how easily your service delivery team is able to continue as normal, or whether you require a more robust procedure.
+Here are some questions to ask yourself to determine how easily your service delivery team can continue as normal, or whether you require a more robust procedure.

 Do your employees have access to software?

-Every day, your employees use a variety of systems and software to perform their duties.
+Every day, your employees utilise a range of systems and software to fulfil their duties.
 While it’s easy to give access to these essential systems in the workplace, can they be used remotely?

 Here are some software access considerations: